tom-howard/ros/docs/com2009/assignment1/part5.md

     !!! tip "Enhancing this further..."
         Imagine SLAM was running at the same time too... your robot could be building up a map of its environment in the background as it slowly explored every part of it!

+!!! success "Assignment #2 Checkpoint"
+    Having completed Assignment #1 up to this point, you should have everything you need to tackle [Assignment #2 Task 2](../assignment2/parta/task2.md).

 #### :material-pen: Advanced Exercise 2: Autonomous Navigation using waypoint markers {#adv_ex2}

 In Part 3 you used SLAM to construct a map of an environment ([Exercise 2](./part3.md#ex2)) and then issued navigation requests to the `move_base` action server, via the command-line, ([Exercise 3](./part3.md#ex3)) to make your robot move to a zone marker, based on coordinates that you had established beforehand.
 Now that you know how to build Action Client Nodes in Python you could return to your `part2_navigation` package and build a new node that makes the robot move sequentially between each zone marker programmatically.